 In addition to winter activities, Elora also boasts a variety of cultural attractions, including several art galleries, museums, and historic sites.
 The Wellington County Museum and Archives offers visitors a unique look into the region’s history and culture in the nearby village of Fergus.
 There’s also the Fergus Grand Theatre, which showcases live performances throughout the year.

-Discover more things to do in Ontario this winter
+Discover more things to in winter in Ontario

 What to Pack For Ontario in Winter